ethereum/EIPs/eip-X.md

 ## Motivation
 Logging in cloud systems by Ethereum address can be done in principle.In addition,policy services or ACL(Access Control List) systems also can be enforced by Ethereum and its clients programs.
-"NFT" brought about an adiquate timing to start those practices by its possibility of dealing IDs as assets, which implies sharing API-keys and serial numbers of both dapps/non dapp products.
+"NFT" brought about an appropriate timing to start those practices by its possibility of dealing IDs as assets, which implies sharing API-keys and serial numbers of both dapps/non dapp products.
-In EIP context,By ERC735,Adding attribution to NTFs to claim ownership in Ethereum was proposed,which is extensible for outer networks because a cypher on chain works at off chain as well.
+In EIP context,By ERC735,Adding attribution to NTFs to claim an ownership in Ethereum was proposed,which is extensible for outer networks because a cypher on chain works at off chain as well.
-By ERC1115,DAuth was proposed to login services by NTF,which was extensible to have policy system by adding order relation between tokens,and extensible for usages in PaaS by a simplification of the flow shown in the sequence diagram in this proposal.
+By ERC1115,DAuth was proposed to login services by NTF,which is extensible to have policy system by adding order relation between tokens,and extensible for usages in PaaS by a simplification of the authorization flow.
-By ERC998,hiearchy NFT was proposed to manage NTFs as social assets which was extensible for PaaS useage by adding authorize functions.
+By ERC994,the hiearchy NFT was proposed to manage NTFs as social assets which is extensible for PaaS useage by adding authorization functions.

-NFT for Cloud/Ethereum half&half system in minimum extension of ERC721 was needed.
+NFT for Cloud/Ethereum half&half system with the minimum extension of ERC721 was needed.

 ## Specification
 ####Diaglam